 Director of Investments

-David Cowles brings a personal interest in investments to designing portfolios for Mosaic clients that improve the odds of helping them meet their financial objectives, working with the Mosaic’s advisors to design and implement appropriate investment strategies for clients.
-Dave chairs the firm’s internal investment committee; he oversees all investment research, trading activity, and portfolio management.
-Dave received his CERTIFIED FINANCIAL PLANNER™ designation in 2000.
+David Cowles brings a personal interest to designing portfolios that improve the odds of helping Mosaic's clients meet their financial objectives, including working with advisors to design and implement appropriate investment strategies.
+Dave chairs the firm’s internal investment committee; he oversees all investment research, trading activity, and portfolio management; he received his CERTIFIED FINANCIAL PLANNER™ designation in 2000.

 All told, Dave brings four decades of diversified financial management experience to Mosaic.
 After graduating from California State University at Chico, Dave served as a Senior Manager at an international professional services firm, responsible for several of the firm’s largest clients.
 Later, Dave spent nine years in private industry in senior financial management positions before joining the Mosaic team in 1997.

 Ironically, alternatives actually have become more correlated to the stock and bond markets since the financial crisis, said David Cowles, a certified financial planner and director of investments at Mosaic Financial Partners.
 One reason for that may be the proliferation of alternative mutual and exchange-traded funds.
 The large number of liquid alternative products on the market has made it easier to trade in and out of various asset classes, but the funds are also vulnerable to broad market selloffs, said Cowles.